heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 Blue Skateboard  |  Green Umbrella
 ```

 Amazon doesn't want to accidently *remove* anything from your cart, so it errs on the side of inclusion.
-If given this particular conflict, you would see:
+If given this particular conflict, you may see:

 ```
 James's Cart